Camellia Meaning: Everlasting Love & Green Tea

-Camellia meaning is based in both its unique botany and the traditions of China.
+Camellia meaning is based in both its unique botany and the traditions of China and Japan.
 The symmetrical beauty and long-lasting qualities of the camellia have long been appreciated by young lovers as a token for expressing devotion to each other.
 Camellia meaning includes love, affection, and admiration.
 Learn about other flowers meaning love.

 The calyx of the camellia falls with the petals when the flower has finished blooming.
 This is unlike most other flowers, where the calyx seems to hang around the tree even after the petals have dropped.
 This phenomena made the camellia flower meaning a symbol of everlasting union between lovers.

 In this way, camellias symbolize a long and faithful marriage as well as good fortune.
 Camellias may be used in weddings because of these associations.
 However, in Japan white camellias are symbolic of death.
 See more on meanings in Japan and camellia color meanings below.